pointless-lang/pointless/site/pages/language/best-practices/index.md

 ## Use Dot Syntax

-Use `.` syntax for object keys and table columns when possible.
+Use `.` syntax to access and update object keys and table columns when possible.

 ```ptls --no-eval --class yes
 city.name